 This post is from staff writer Lisa Aberle.

 Common personal finance advice recommends building an emergency fund.
 In fact, how and why to have an emergency fund has been covered here before.
-But like so much common advice, it doesn’t apply to everyone — and it certainly doesn’t apply to each stage of personal finance.
+But like so much common advice, it doesn’t apply to everyone — and it certainly doesn’t apply to every stage of personal finance.

 Sometimes I get financial tunnel vision and focus on my financial checklist (Pay off debt?
 Check.
 Have an emergency fund of three to six months’ living expenses?
 Check.
 And so on.), and I don’t compare these tasks or goals to my situation.
 So I appreciate fresh perspectives that make me question my herd mentality.
 And I got a new perspective from Mike and Jacq on a recent post: They don’t have emergency funds.